minima52/digital-garden/_pages/meta.md

 - Website hosting: [Dreamhost](https://www.dreamhost.com/)
 - [Obsidian-Jekyll Walkthrough Guide](https://refinedmind.co/obsidian-jekyll-workflow) (used VS Code instead of Atom)

-### Thank you
+### Thanks!

-Thank you for visiting!
+Thanks for visiting!
 A special shout out to BTS, whose music and artistry not only speaks to my curious, wandering soul, bit also their core message of loving and speaking yourself continues to empower many others like myself to find my inner voice. 🫰💜

 <style>
   .wrapper {